xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 3. Add users to the **Licensed Users** section.

-  Once the licensed users activate the KSE licenses, their machine IDs are added in the **Online Licenses** section.
+Once you have added users, the next time users open Katalon Studio for working, their machine IDs are automatically added in the **Online Licenses** section.
+In other words, the users activate the licenses simply by using Katalon Studio.

   > Notes:
   >
   > The number of licensed users cannot exceed the license quota.
-  >
-  > For instructions on activating the KSE license, see [Activate KSE Licenses](https://docs.katalon.com/katalon-studio/docs/kse_license_activation.html).

 For KRE, all Users of an Organization can use the KRE licenses by default once the Organization has purchased the KRE licenses.